Byzantine Studies Research Center

 BYZANTINE GREEK SUMMER SCHOOL

-The Byzantine Studies Research Center is pleased to announce the organization of its third Byzantine Greek Summer School program to be held at Bogazici University, Istanbul, Turkey, from July 8 to July 26, 2019.
-Students will have the chance to participate in an intensive program in Medieval Greek with Prof. Niels Gaul and Dr. Athanasia Stavrou, while enjoying various attractions of the Bogazici University campus on the Bosphorus and the Byzantine sites of Istanbul.
+The Byzantine Studies Research Center is pleased to announce the organization of its fourth Byzantine Greek Summer School program to be held at Boğaziçi University, Istanbul, Turkey, from July 6 to July 24, 2020.
+Students will have the chance to participate in an intensive program in Medieval Greek with Prof. Niels Gaul and Dr. Athanasia Stavrou, while enjoying various attractions of the Boğaziçi University campus on the Bosphorus and the Byzantine sites of Istanbul.

 The program is designed for students who have completed at least two semesters of college-level Classical Greek or its equivalent.
 Students are expected to have knowledge of basic Greek grammar and to be able to read simple texts from ancient Greek or Byzantine literature.
-The morning classes, devoted to the reading of Byzantine texts with a focus on Constantinopolitan monuments/sites or events that happened in the city, will be supplemented by tutorial sessions in the afternoons.
-Classes will be held in two groups, at lower intermediate level and upper intermediate/advanced level.
+Morning classes are devoted to the reading of Byzantine texts with a focus on Constantinopolitan monuments and/or events that happened in the city, and will be held in two groups, at lower intermediate level and upper intermediate/advanced level.
 Students will be assigned to one of the two groups based on their performance in a prognostic test.
+Morning classes will be supplemented by tutorial sessions in the afternoons that offer revisions of grammar or a brief introduction to Greek paleography.
+In addition to coursework, the program offers weekend and afternoon excursions to the sites/monuments of Constantinople; every student will be asked to briefly introduce in situ a monument or event relevant to the history of the Byzantine city.
 The language of instruction is English.
-The program will offer weekend excursions to the sites/monuments of Constantinople discussed through original texts in the sessions.
 Students will receive a certificate of participation upon successful completion of the program.

-Athanasia Stavrou holds a PhD degree in Byzantine History from the University of Birmingham.
-She also studied Greek Palaeography and worked as a research assistant for the International Greek New Testament Project in the Institute for Textual Scholarship and Electronic Editing (University of Birmingham).
+Athanasia Stavrou is a Visiting Scholar at the Byzantine Studies Research Center, Boğaziçi University.
+Her research interests lie in the social and economic history of the Late Byzantine period, particularly in relation to family property rights.
 She has long experience in teaching Classical, Medieval and Modern Greek in various educational institutions in the United Kingdom, and taught at the International Byzantine Greek Summer School for three years.
-She is currently the Onassis Visiting Instructor of Ancient and Modern Greek at the Department of History, Bogazici University.
+From 2017 to 2019 she was the Onassis Visiting Instructor of Ancient and Modern Greek at the Department of History, Boğaziçi University.